JPLMLIA/pdsc/README.md

 6. Add the localizer subclass to the `LOCALIZERS` table in `localization.py`

 7. Run the following: `python ingest.py [cumulative index file] [output directory]`

+# Copyright

+Copyright 2018, by the California Institute of Technology.
+ALL RIGHTS RESERVED.
+United States Government Sponsorship acknowledged.
+Any commercial use must be negotiated with the Office of Technology Transfer at the California Institute of Technology.

+This software may be subject to U.S. export control laws.
+By accepting this software, the user agrees to comply with all applicable U.S. export laws and regulations.
+User has the responsibility to obtain export licenses, or other export authority as may be required before exporting such information to foreign countries or providing access to foreign persons.